tambapps/groovy-shell-user-manual/shell-general/index.md

 ## Ask permission

+In order for the app to perform I/O operations, you'll need to grant some permissions.
+The available permissions depend on the version of your Android device (which is displayed everytime you start a new shell).

 ### Pre Android 11
 Android restricts the app access to files.
-To grant it, you'll need to ask permission like in the following example.
+To grant this permission, you'll need to ask permission like in the following example.
 ```groovy
 permission = Permissions.WRITE_EXTERNAL_STORAGE